 Why two Açai pulps are not alike This has to do with a few factors.
 On the one hand, the originof the berries: Do they come from wild picking or from plantations?
-Our açai berries grow wild throughout the Amazon rainforest and are picked once a year by local tribes.
+Our açai berries grow wild throughout the Amazon forest and are picked twice a year by local tribes.

 The second factor is the speed at which the berries are pitted and frozen.
 The faster and more efficient this process the better the nutrients, flavor and color are preserved.

 The third factor is the ratio of Açai pulp to water.
 Our Açai contains the highest percentage of pulp and therefore receives the “Special Grade” quality label.

 Wild & Free